-AIMS (Artiste Intervenant en Milieu Scolaire or Artist Educator Residency in School) is a program of artistic residencies for alumni of the Ecole Nationale Supérieure des Beaux-Arts (ENSBA), in schools in Saint-Ouen, a suburb of Paris.
-Founded in 2009, it is a partnership between the Edmond de Rothschild Foundations, an arts school, a local municipality and the French Ministry of Education towards educational/artistic outreach that leads to a post-grad diploma.
+The school-based program Artiste Intervenant en Milieu Scolaire (AIMS) places alumni of the Ecole nationale supérieure des beaux-arts (Ensba) in residency in some of Saint-Ouen’s most underserved schools – a suburb of Paris.
+In partnership with the Edmond de Rothschild Foundations, a prestigious arts school, a City and the French Ministry of Education, this program was launched in 2009 towards educational/artistic outreach that leads to a post-grad diploma.

-The program harnesses the power that arts can exercise in social inclusion and educational innovation in public schools.
-It also provides a unique opportunity for young artists to train as educators while at the same time furthering their artistic journey.
+The program harnesses the power that arts exercise in social inclusion and educational innovation in public schools.
+It also provides a unique opportunity for the Beaux-arts’ alumni to train as artist-educators while furthering their artistic journey.

 An unprecedented curriculum in France combining artistic creation and social impact

 Each artist has a dedicated room in a school where he/she regularly provides students in grades three through fourth with high-quality, deep learning experiences that these youth would otherwise have limited or no access to.
 The artist also uses this space for his/her personal artistic work